HarryHu1/yocto-manifest/README.md

 Create a bmap file:

     $ bmaptool create /var/tmp/wic/build/sdimage-gumstix-201506231742-mmcblk.direct > image.bmap
-You need to change sdimage-gumstix-201506231742-mmcblk.direct to the name that showed up in the last step under "Info: The new image(s) can be found here.
+You need to change sdimage-gumstix-201506231742-mmcblk.direct to the name that showed up in the last step under `Info: The new image(s) can be found here.`

 Flash uSD: